gatewayd-io/plugin-template-go/README.md

 # gatewayd-plugin-test

-An example plugin for GatewayD
+A test plugin for GatewayD